aws-samples/amazon-serverless-datalake-workshop/instructions.md

 #### Extra Credit - Test Role Based Access

 1. Create 2 new users, one has access to s3://~ingestionbucket~/prepared/userprofile-secure, one does not.
-1. Run athena query against Customer with user1 and user2
+1. Run Athena query against Customer with user1 and user2
-1. Run athena query against CustomerRestricted with user1 and user2
+1. Run Athena query against CustomerRestricted with user1 and user2

 ### Live Data Feed
 What about the data from the Kinesis stream?
 That is being written to the s3://~ingestionbucket~/weblogs/live location.
 Now that you've used the crawler a few times, on your own create a new crawler that creates the table for the data populated by the kinesis firehose stream.